-We are in favour of the mini roundabouts and the permanent kiosk in Hyde Park

-We are not so keen on the food vans as the hygiene is questionable from what we have seen and block access most times
+We are in favour of the mini roundabouts and the permanent kiosk in Hyde Park We are not so keen on the food vans as the hygiene is questionable from what we have seen and block access most times

-In response to your notification of the Proposed Mini Roundabouts Pilot Project dated 18 March 2021, I wish to comment on the installation of mini In response to your notification of the Proposed Mini Roundabouts Pilot Project dated 18 March 2021, I wish to comment on the installation of mini roundabouts at nine intersections in the area bounded by Ethel Street, Ragtan Road, Grosvenor Road, Norfolk Street, Pydes Street and Cheimsford Road.
+In response to your notification of the Proposed Mini Roundabouts Pilot Project dated 18 March 2021.
+I wish to comment on the installation of mini roundabouts at nine intersections in the area bounded by Ethel Street, Raglan Road, Grosvenor Road, Norfolk Street, Hyde Street and Chelmsford Road.
 From 1958 I grew up at 10 Norfolk Street.
-During those early years, there were often car crashes at those mini reintersections that are being proposed to apply mini roundabouts.
-The crashes were due to no stop signs or others methods of stowing down traffic speed at those intersections.
+During those early years, there were often car crashes at those nine intersections that are being proposed to apply mini roundabouts.
+The crashes were due to no stop signs or others methods of slowing down traffic speed at those intersections.
 The action taken to prevent regular crashes was the implementation of stop signs.
-The stop signs significantly prevented crashes and stopped fatal and serious injuries.
-I now reside at 96 Cheimsford Road and in my observations there is a growing number of vehicles accessing the nine intersections that are being used as short out from Fitogerald Street and Vincent Street to access William Street.
-Norfolk Street is also seeing more traffic as a short cut by drivers preventing the use of Fitogerald Street or William Street.
-I can say that the speed being used on the roads of the nine intersections is in excess of 50 kmh.

-I am in favour of any initiative by the City of Vincent and Main Roads to inglement low cost safety treatments in the reduction of fatal and serious injuries and crashes.
+The stop signs significantly prevented crashes and stopped fatal and serious injuries I now reside at 98 Chelmsford Road and in my observations there is a growing number of vehicles accessing the nine intersections that are being used as short cut from Fitzgerald Street and Vincent Street to access William Street.
+Norfolk Street is also seeing more traffic as a short cut by drivers preventing the use of Fitzgerald Street or William Street.
+I can say that the speed being used on the roads of the nine intersections is in excess of 50 kmh I am in favour of any initiative by the City of Vincent and Main Roads to implement low cost safety treatments in the reduction of fatal and serious injuries and crashes.
 However, I feel that the main aim should be to prevent / stop and not reduce fatal and serious injuries and crashes.
-Stop signs have and will confinue to never that and serious crashes. continue to prevent fatal and serious crashes.
+Stop signs have and will continue to prevent fatal and serious crashes